 For the longest time I couldn't understand the appeal of making homemade pasta sauce.
 I mean, what's the point when you could crack the lid on a perfectly delicious jar of marinara sauce and call it a day?

-But then I tasted my friend’s Italian nona’s all day simmered tomato sauce and had a damn near religious moment with it.
-I wanted some privacy, it was that good.
+But then I tasted my friend's Italian nona's all day simmered tomato sauce and I wanted some privacy with it, it was that good.

-I don’t have an Italian nona, and don’t have the patience to simmer things all day long.
+I don't have an Italian nona, and don't have the patience to simmer things all day long.
 You know what I DO have?
 An Instant Pot!
-And it turns out that layering in the right flavours and pressure cooking the sh*t out of it will give you that same all day flavour in just a fraction of the time.
+And it turns out that layering in the right flavours and pressure cooking the heck out of it will give you that same all day taste in just a fraction of the time.

 And that, my friends, is why we're here today.

 This Instant Pot Pasta Sauce is a game changer.
 It's made with simple, everyday ingredients, lots of love, and the magic of pressure cooking all those flavours together in a perfectly delicious way.
 Trust me, with a batch of this stuff in on hand in your freezer, you won't be going back to the canned stuff anytime soon.

 Here's what you'll need to make Instant Pot Pasta Sauce:

 - Canned, crushed tomatoes --> You can also start with diced or whole canned tomatoes if you prefer, but I like the texture of crushed.

 - Onion --> A big yellow guy all diced up.

 - Carrot --> About a cup of diced carrot.